markdoc/docs/pages/docs/tags.md

       matches: ['caution', 'check', 'note', 'warning'],
       errorLevel: 'critical',
       description:
         'Controls the color and icon of the callout.
-Can be: "caution", "check", "note", "warning"', },
+Can be: "caution", "check", "note", "warning"' },
     title: {
       type: String,
-      description: 'The title displayed at the top of the callout', },
+      description: 'The title displayed at the top of the callout' }
-  },
+  }
 };
 ```